rado-zapach/advent-quiz/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js]
-2. [yarn]
+2. pnpm
 3. Java 11
-4. docker and docker-compose (recommended) or PostgreSQL
+4. docker and docker compose (recommended) or PostgreSQL

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).

-    yarn install
+    pnpm install

-We use yarn scripts and [Webpack][] as our build system.
+We use pnpm scripts and [Webpack][] as our build system.

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

-    docker-compose -f src/main/docker/postgresql.yml up
+    docker compose -f src/main/docker/postgresql.yml up
-    yarn start
+    NODE_OPTIONS=--openssl-legacy-provider pnpm start
+    run java project in idea

 Run the backend Spring Boot app.
 Main class is `sk.rzapach.advent.AdventQuizApp`